-- Acknowledge concern; find agreement; stay respectful and calm - "What is your main concern?" - Don't permit a vague refusal make the parent get specific - Emotionally connect and help the parent feel heard - Then: - "That's a valid concern" - "When I heard that, I sought out answers myself" - "We both want your child to be free of illness and injury" - "We both want to avoid unnecessary medications and side effects"
+- Acknowledge the parents' concern; find some point on which you can agree; set the tone for a respectful, successful talk; stay calm/avoid urgency. - "What is your main concern?" - Don't permit a vague refusal - Make the parent get specific - Emotionally connect and help the parent feel heard - Then: - "That's a valid concern" - "When I heard that, I sought out answers myself" - "We both want your child to be free of illness and injury" - "We both want to avoid unnecessary medications and their side effects"